-Abstract- The study is on the effect of 2014 Pension Reform Act in management of retirement benefits of selected public sector organizations (federal parastatals in Anambra state).
-The study examined the appropriateness of documentation by Pension Fund Administrators and its effects on the time lag before pensioners receive their lump sum (gratuity).It also determined the level of accuracy in computation of pension.
-To streamline the study, two research questions and two hypotheses were formulated.
-A descriptive survey research design was adopted for the study.
-The population of the study consisted of 128 pensioners from NIPOST, INEC and NPC Anambra state who retired under 2014 Pension Reform Act.
-Due to the smallness of the population size, the entire population was used as the sample size.
-Data for the study was collated through primary source (questionnaires).The reliability of the instrument was ensured using pilot test and analyzed using Cronbach Alpha, it yielded a reliability coefficient of 0.85.
+The study is on the effect of 2014 Pension Reform Act in management of retirement benefits 8 of selected public sector organizations (federal parastatals in Anambra state).
+The study 9 examined the appropriateness of documentation by Pension Fund Administrators and its 10 effects on the time lag before pensioners receive their lump sum (gratuity).
+It also determined 11 the level of accuracy in computation of pension.
+To streamline the study, two research 12 questions and two hypotheses were formulated.
+A descriptive survey research design was 13 adopted for the study.
+The population of the study consisted of 128 pensioners from NIPOST, 14 INEC and NPC Anambra state who retired under 2014 Pension Reform Act.
+Due to the 15 smallness of the population size, the entire population was used as the sample size.
+Data for 16 the study was collated through primary source (questionnaires).
+The reliability of the 17 instrument was ensured using pilot test and analyzed using Cronbach Alpha, it yielded a 18 reliability coefficient of 0.85.
 Analysis of variance was used to analyze the data collated.
-The result of the analysis revealed that the level of accuracy in computation of pension is not very satisfactory.
+The 19 result of the analysis revealed that the level of accuracy in computation of pension is not very 20 satisfactory.
 This means that pensioners are still being under paid.
-Furthermore, the analysis also showed that payment of pension is irregular.
-The study recommended that the PFAs should improve on the level of accuracy in computation of pension contributions to eliminate the underpayment of pensioners.
-Finally, the payment of pension under 2014 Pension Reform Act should be made regular.
+Furthermore, the analysis 21 also showed that payment of pension is irregular.
+The study recommended that the PFAs 22 should improve on the level of accuracy in computation of pension contributions to eliminate 23 the underpayment of pensioners.
+Finally, the payment of pension under 2014 Pension Reform 24 Act should be made regular.
+25 anagement of retirement benefits is one of the problems facing Nigerian financial sector.
+Several efforts in the form 29 of reforms have been made towards solving the problems but they still persist.
+Pension undoubtedly constitutes 30 one of the bedrocks of public service in Nigeria.
+It was with this understanding that federal government has 31 continuously embarked on reforms in the sector not only to save it from collapse but also to improve on its 32 33 operations, especially the management of pensioners and their retirement benefits.
+Although Nigeria got her 34 independence from the British Colonial Master, she still retained the colonial system of paying pension and 35 gratuity to her retirees.
+The civil war in Nigeria ended in 1970 but because of the declaration of no victor no 36 vanquish, the Federal Government took over the payment of pensions and gratuities throughout the Federation.
+However, on March 31 st 1976 the Federal Government relinquished the payment of pensions and gratuities to 37 state government except those of federal workers.
+38

-Keywords: pension reform act (PRA), management, retirement benefits and public sector.
+27 Index terms- pension reform act (PRA), management, retirement benefits and public sector.